 This isn’t exactly a new recipe and there’s a chance you’ve made it before.
 A while back, I realized that the dough I created for my chicken and dumplings recipe was versatile enough to use for other recipes as well.
 I made my chicken and dumplings this weekend and decided to photograph the dough and make it a recipe on it’s own.
 That way, I can reference this post while writing future recipes and you can experiment with using it in your own recipes.
-Something tells me a versatile gluten, grain, and dairy free paleo dough could be pretty handy for a lot of people!… ok, a small group of people.
+Something tells me a versatile gluten free, grain free, dairy free, and paleo friendly dough could be pretty handy for a lot of people!… ok, a small group of people.

 I know making your own dough from scratch seems like a lot of work but it’s really not.
 Especially compared to conventional dough where you have to proof the yeast, let the dough rise, and all that other fancy Betty Crocker stuff that nobody has time for.
 Ok, so I do make time for those things occasionally but sometimes you have to prioritize time for yourself and your hobbies.
 And food.

 Anyways, the quick, no-mess version of this recipe is to just mix it all in a medium dishwasher safe mixing bowl.
 If you’re going to roll the dough out, lay down parchment paper and stick it to the counter with painters tape, then dust the paper and rolling pin with tapioca starch.
 It’s really not bad at all!

 This dough is very sensitive to moisture.
 Only add water a small amount at a time.
 If the dough feels slightly “tacky”, then the moisture level is perfect because it will pick up more starch when you roll it out.

 Because of it’s sensitivity to moisture, I would avoid using it in recipes that contain a lot of wet ingredients before baking.
 It holds up great to pizza sauces and such once it has been baked.